kabirfaisal1/iriswise/lib/database/models/readme/imageModel.md

 # Image Model
-This markdown document explains the creation of a Mongoose model for an 'Image' in a MongoDB collection.
-It starts with the definition of an IImage interface in TypeScript, which outlines the expected properties of an image document.
+This markdown document explains the creation of a Mongoose model for an `'Image'` in a MongoDB collection.
+It starts with the definition of an `IImage` interface in TypeScript, which outlines the expected properties of an image document.
 Then, it describes the creation of a Mongoose schema that maps to the MongoDB collection and defines the shape of the documents.
-Finally, it checks if a Mongoose model named 'Image' has already been defined, and if not, it defines a new one using the ImageSchema.
-This ensures the 'Image' model is defined only once to avoid errors.
+Finally, it checks if a Mongoose model named `'Image'` has already been defined, and if not, it defines a new one using the `ImageSchema`.
+This ensures the `'Image'` model is defined only once to avoid errors.

 # Table of Contents
 - [Define the Image interface](#define-the-image-interface)